Updated June 27, 2020

 You have an obligation to satisfy the lien by paying it out of your settlement.
 Insurance companies often seek reimbursement for medical costs directly from the settlement, a process called subrogated interest.

 The amount taken out of the settlement is dependent upon the nature of the costs fronted by an insurance company or healthcare provider and the nature of the lien.
 Many liens are negotiable, and even disputable.
 Hospitals often agree to accept less than the full lien amount, waiving the balance owed.

 In the state of Indiana, liens cannot be filed against someone who is receiving Medicare or Medicaid benefits.

-If you or a loved one have been a victim of medical malpractice and are unsure of how your health insurance will affect your lawsuit, you are urged to contact the Indianapolis Medical Malpractice Attorneys of Wilson Kehoe Winingham.
-The lawyers at WKW can help you get the compensation you deserve.
+If you or a loved one have been a victim of medical malpractice and are unsure of how your health insurance will affect your lawsuit, you are urged to contact the attorneys of Wilson Kehoe Winingham.
+An experienced Indianapolis medical malpractice lawyer at WKW can help you get the compensation you deserve.
 Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.